Skip to Content

 During a recent presentation, the students discussed the learning opportunity and how they approached overseeing the $1.5 million fund sponsored by the USC - Business Partnership Foundation (BPF).

-Our presentation was all about defending why we made decisions that we did and how we are putting investors’ capital to use,” said Steven Savvindis, ‘24 finance, class captain.
+Our presentation was all about defending why we made decisions that we did and how we are putting investors’ capital to use,” said Steven Savvindis, ‘24 finance, class captain for stocks.
 “Our fiduciary responsibility is to make smart decisions on behalf of our investors.”

 “Students who take this course will have many diverse possibilities,” Kim said.
 “Some of our students already have jobs in the investment industry or banking.
 I believe the more exposure and experience this course offers will help students to have more leading roles in whatever jobs they take.”